-Kinova’s operator-centric service robotics are built to assist and complement their operators at all times, rather than marginalizing human capability.
-The KINOVATM Ultra lightweight series includes easy-to-use, power-efficient robot arms with an open architecture, ROS compatibility, and software tools for maximum performance and flexibility.
-The company is rooted in augmention of human capabilities; their robots are designed to be controlled by humans and to adapt to their specific working environment and conditions, not the other way around.
+Kinova is rooted in augmentation of human capabilities; their robots are designed to be controlled by humans and to adapt to their specific working environment and conditions, not the other way around.
 Their robotic arm manipulators enable new robotic applications to optimize research capabilities across multiple industries.
-Researchers at more than 300 universities aroundthe worldrely on Kinova solutions for a wide range of tasks, from BCI control to humanoid manipulators.
+Researchers at more than 500 universities around the world rely on Kinova solutions for a wide range of tasks, from BCI control to humanoid manipulators.

 The Kinova Gen3 and Gen 2 Ultra lightweight robots are supported with MATLAB.
 The Gen 3 robots are available in various configurations, including: